hadze/machinelearning/README.md

 This repository contains some [tutorials](https://github.com/hadze/machinelearning/tree/master/tutorials) I programmed to learn more about MachineLearning topics as well as some basic concepts in the same area.
 I hope you find it useful.
 Currently I am busy creating a ML framework to be able to react faster to requests and competitions.
 More about this soon...

 ## dockerfile
-This Dockerfile contains the environment which is used by kaggle for general competitions.
+This Dockerfile contains the environment which is used and proposed by kaggle for general competitions.
 If you don't want to use the "all-round" variant, I have also created some yaml files in the subfolders, which only contain the minimal config of required libraries.

 ## kaggle competitions
 More about this soon, too...